HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 - *Independently Tunable Parameters*: Certain parameters of the problem to solve by the miners should be easy to adapt.
 One of those parameters is the target or difficulty we already talked about.
 By being able to tune this parameter depending on miner activity one can keep the block time constant.

 Let' take a look at the asymmetric property first.
 It means the task has to be computationally expensive to perform but easy to verify.
-After that, we will take a closer look at how a mining algorithm can be tuned through other parameters.
+After that, we look at an example of how a mining algorithm can be tuned through other parameters.

 ### Computational Hardness